Gassandrid/Prime-Number-Finder-Tauri-GUI/README.md

 # Tauri + Vanilla

-(Currently not working) An attempt at creating a Tauri GUI for a Rust prime finding algorithm.
+(Now Working) An attempt at creating a Tauri GUI for a Rust prime finding algorithm.

 ## Recommended IDE Setup